Are you ready for some football?

-Other area players selected were Ethan Barker and Jake Grimmett (Midland Trail), Zack Johnson and Tyler Parker (Greenbrier West), Tre Moore (Greenbier East), Dustyn Murphy (Nicholas County), Slayton Beard (Valley), Brandon Thomas (River View), Tashan Vineyard (Mount View) and Brandon Williams (Oak Hill.)
+Other area players selected were Ethan Barker and Jake Grimmett (Midland Trail), Zack Johnson and Tyler Parker (Greenbrier West), Dustyn Murphy (Nicholas County), Slayton Beard (Valley), Brandon Thomas (Riverview), Tashan Vineyard (Mount View), Tre Moore (Greenbrier East) and Brandon Williams (Oak Hill.)

 Johnson's excitement was no surprise as he found out who will be suiting up alongside the Hargave Military Academy commit.

-“Travond, that’s my boy,” Johnson said.
-“We play AAU (basketball) together.
-He’ll be a big target out on the field.”
+"Travond, that's my boys," Johnson said.
+"We play AAU (basketball) together.
+He’ll be a big target out on the field."

 The game will give Johnson one more time to play for Woodrow assistant coach Jim Martin.
 Martin will serve alongside Midland Trail's Rob Haley and Lewis McClung on Joe Dean's staff.

-Martin serves as quarterbacks coach for the Flying Eagles.
+Martin serves as quarterback coach for the Flying Eagles.